Blister Prone – Is There Such A Thing?

 Blister study 3: 2013

 This next one is a lot more recent (non-military).
 It was performed at the University of Salford in England on 30 volunteers.
 The frictional force was applied to the back of the heel.
 So this one is directly relevant.
 Similarly, it confirmed the large range, with blister onset ranging from between 4 and 32 minutes.
 Quite a difference again!

 - 3 and 50 minutes

 Within each study, there are different individual responses to the same blister-causing shear force.
 Therefore, it’ confirms the large individual variation of susceptibility to blisters.

 Does this sound familiar to you?
 It does to me.
 My feet blister very easily!

 Being blister prone can shape your lifestyle!
 It can force you to live a less active lifestyle than you might have otherwise led.
-It can force you to give up sports you're good at and activities you enjoy.
-I know of a basketballer and a triathlete who both gave away their sport prematurely, with persistent foot blisters figuring in their decision.
+Similarly, it can force you to give up sports you’re good at and activities you enjoy.
+I know of two different people, one a basketballer and the other a triathlete who both gave away their sport prematurely, with persistent foot blisters figuring in their decision.
 Plus an underground miner who found it necessary to change his occupation because of ongoing foot blisters.

 The good news – blisters are 100% preventable